viraj96/mbaytas.github.io/research/mocap.md

 <div class="row">
   <div class="col-md-8">
     <p>
-      Preliminary results from a literature review that we conducted to situate our work within existing research have been presented as a poster at the <a href="http://www.dcomm.eu/">DComm</a> conference <a href="http://www.dcomm.eu/events/conference-rome-june-2017/">Language as a Form of Action</a>.
+      To introduce a wider audience of researchers to this field of inquiry, and to situate our work within existing research, we conducted a review of previous works that utilized motion capture to study sign and gesture production.
+We presented the preliminary results from our review, along with comments on technical and methodological issues, as a poster at the <a href="http://www.dcomm.eu/">DComm</a> conference <a href="http://www.dcomm.eu/events/conference-rome-june-2017/">Language as a Form of Action</a>.
     </p>
     <p>
       <i class="fa fa-file-pdf-o" aria-hidden="true"></i> <a href="{{ site.baseurl }}/research/img/2017-mocap-poster.pdf">Download PDF</a>